mepushkar/mepushkar.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a group member at [SUCSHM Lab](https://sites.google.com/site/iitdprakhargupta/) and Prime Minister's Research Fellow (PMRF) in the department of [Mechanical and Aerospace Engineering](https://mae.iith.ac.in/) at [Indian Institute of Technology Hyderabad](https://www.iith.ac.in/) pursuing my PhD under the supervision of Prof. Prakhar Gupta.
-My research focuses on developing flexoelectricity based smart metamaterials.
-I am also interested in mechanics of continua and analysis of slender structures both analyticallly and numerially (Involving but not limited to Finite element Methods).
+I am a group member at [SUCSHM Lab](https://sites.google.com/site/iitdprakhargupta/) and Prime Minister's Research Fellow (PMRF) in the department of [Mechanical and Aerospace Engineering](https://mae.iith.ac.in/) at [Indian Institute of Technology Hyderabad](https://www.iith.ac.in/) pursuing my PhD under the supervision of Prof. Prakhar Gupta. <br />

+My research revolves round development of smart metamaterials using principles of continuum mechanics and variational calculus.
+My research interests also involve Modeling of slender elastic structures theat undergo large deformations and involve multiphysical interactions.
+I also have a keen interest in developing finite element codes for solving nonlinear structures mentioned above.